 McColl Dissertation Year Fellowship

 Fellowships begin at the start of the fall semester and continue through the last day of the spring semester.
-Recipients are expected to devote their full efforts to the completion of the dissertation, and are not permitted any other form of employment while holding the fellowship.
 Fellows will participate in campus discussions and present their research.
-Recipients may not defer the McColl Fellowship or receive its stipend simultaneously with any other major source of competitive funding.
+Recipients may not defer the McColl Fellowship.

 Applicants should submit a single electronic copy (as a merged PDF file) of the following to email@example.com: